etianen/django-herokuapp/README.rst

 Email hosting - SendGrid
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Heroku does not provide an SMTP server in it's default package.
+Heroku does not provide an SMTP server in its default package.
 Instead, it's recommended that you use the `SendGrid Add-on <https://addons.heroku.com/sendgrid>`_ to send your site's emails.

 ::